 The Business of Publishing

 Rather than attempt to reinvent the wheel, I’ll refer you to this amazing list the Nonfiction Authors Association published recently.
 It includes all the important considerations for starting a publishing company.
 Most vital are the business and legal requirements, the areas of running a business an author may be less familiar with.
-This list covers a number of positions (graphic design, editing, etc.) that need to be covered as well.
+This list covers a number of positions (graphic design, editing, etc.) that need to be covered.

-From Zero to Publisher in 6 Steps
+Publisher Guide in 6 Steps

 Have you heard of Shopify®?
 The Lulu xPress App is free to use and you can even jump in for 14 days with Shopify®’s free trial.